All Episodes

 But they've got these two guys that have been making everybody nervous up there.

-Sure enough, they're Arab looking guys.
+Sure enough, they're Arab-looking guys.

-So what they've been doing is they've been taking numerous ferry boat rides on different routes, going back and forth and back and forth.
+So what they've been doing is they've been taking numerous ferryboat rides on different routes, going back and forth and back and forth.

-In other words, abnormal behavior, and the coup de gras is they've got a camera with them, and they're going into areas where the public's not supposed to go and snapping photos of what's inside this ferry boat and how the ferry boats work.
+And the coup de grace is they've got a camera with them, and they're going into areas where the public's not supposed to go and snapping photos of what's inside this ferry boat and how the ferry boats work.

 They've got dozens of these things.